danilalapokinofficial/autoprompting/README.md

-# Auto-Prompting Framework
+# CRL-Prompt: Contrastive and Reinforcement Learning for Soft Prompt Tuning of Language Models

-**Auto-Prompting Framework** is a universal tool for automated prompt generation, optimization, and evaluation for large language models (LLMs).
+**CRL-Prompt** is a universal tool for automated prompt generation, optimization, and evaluation for large language models (LLMs).
+This repository contains the implementation for the paper *CRL-Prompt: Contrastive and Reinforcement Learning for Soft Prompt Tuning of Language Models*, submitted to CIKM 2025.

 ## About the Project